aleksandarafk/HapticButtons/README.md

 # Installation
 NOTE: You should own an Apple device (MacBook, Mac mini, iMac) in order to access the files using Xcode.

-Clone the repository on your machine and simply open the Bulgaria2Go.xcodeproj file.
+Clone the repository on your machine and simply open the HapticFeedback.xcodeproj file.
 Everything should work from there.